Trichinella spiralis: Prevention and control

 In most abattoirs, the diaphragms of pigs are routinely sampled to detect Trichinella infections.

 Post-slaughter human exposure is also preventable by educating consumers on simple steps that can be taken to kill any larvae that can potentially be in meat bought at the local supermarket.
 Freezing meat in an average household freezer for 20 days before consumption will kill some species of Trichinella.
-Cooking pork products to a minimum internal temperature of 160 °F (72 °C) will kill most species, and is the best way to ensure the meat is safe to eat.
+Cooking pork products to a minimum internal temperature of 160 °F (72 °C) for 3 minutes will kill most species, and is the best way to ensure the meat is safe to eat.